PythonCharmers/python-future/docs/faq.rst

 for specially crafted inputs because of the ``eval()`` executed by Python 2's ``input()`` function.

 This is not an isolated example; almost every output of ``2to3`` will need modification to provide backward compatibility with Python 2.
-``future`` is designed for just this purpose.

-The ``future`` source tree contains a script called ``futurize`` that is based on ``lib2to3``.
-It is designed to turn either Python 2-only or Python 3-only code into code that is compatible with both platforms.
+As an alternative, the ``python-future`` project provides a script called ``futurize`` that is based on ``lib2to3`` but will produce code that is compatible with both platforms (Py2 and Py3).

 Can I maintain a Python 2 codebase and use 2to3 to automatically convert to Python 3 in the setup script?